 Democracy is at Risk by Corporations and Oligarchs

 American democracy has suffered because civic engagement has been replaced by consumerism where monetary profit is held above reasonable value exchange by virtue of perceived value.
-This means that median value, or what a product may reasonably be worth in a free and empowered, is over-exaggerated in order to return greater monetary wealth through deceptive practices and market manipulation.
+This means that median value, or what a product may reasonably be worth in a free and empowered competitive market, is over-exaggerated in order to return greater monetary wealth through deceptive practices and market manipulation.

 Corporatism is not Capitalism

 Corporations strive to fulfill profit goals that are in a conflict of interest with the needs and even the real value of the product and services they offer.
 The scandals of many of these corporate practices have became increasingly manifest.
 Many examples of corporate corruption bubbled to the surface when the illusion of profit was taken away, and stockholders suffered the consequences of deception.
 These practices still occur in subtle ways within the system and are not in line with the fair and equitable value exchange in terms of the goods and services delivered to the people in a competitive market.